GeorgianaUrsea/Final-Project/README.md

 Product risks:

-- does not correspond to the requirements of the client, documentation
+-hard to find buttons

+-users are unable to recover their account

+-users do not receive a password reset link

+-the site is loading tough

-- dificult/not user friendly application
+- dificult/not user friendly website

 -  the product packaging to be broken